akeneo/pim-helpcenter/content/md/productivity/manage-your-projects.md

 - one locale
 - one channel
 - a product’s category (or a subcategory)
-- Optional: you can also customize your product’s grid: add/remove attribute filters and/or customize the grid’s columns
+- Optional: you can also customize your product grid: add/remove attribute filters and/or customize the grid’s columns

 ::: info
 If you select a category, all its subcategories will also be added.